Tessellated Tiles - A How To Guide

 The power of contrasts: the classic white subway tiles and minimal bathroom furnishings contrast with this striking Glasgow tessellated floor.

-How do I choose a tessellated pattern to suit the era of my home?
+How do I choose a tessellated tile pattern for my home's era?

 Colonial 1788-1840